Rayyan-Rasool-Mir/Expense-Tracker-V1/README.md

 A full-stack Expense Tracker application being built using the **MERN Stack (MongoDB, Express.js, React.js, and Node.js)** as part of my web development learning journey.

-This project is based on a code-along tutorial and is helping me understand how frontend, backend, databases, authentication, and APIs work together in a real-world application.
+This project is a basic protest and is helping me understand how frontend, backend, databases, authentication, and APIs work together in a real-world application.

 ---